 In triathlon, optimal physical functioning is essential for performance.
-Constant activity in one sport can inhibit mobility in an other (especially if proper form is neglected.)
+The constant activity in one sport can inhibit mobility in another (especially if proper form is neglected.)
 For example: overuse on the bike, or a poor aero position, can result in a host of inefficiencies on the run.

-This was my personal situation, and it resulted in widespread tightness and injuries that sidelined me from triathlon for almost 2 years.
+This was my personal situation, and it resulted in widespread tightness and injuries that sidelined me from Ironman distance triathlon for almost 2 years.

 Mission to Function at 100%

-While drastically increasing my volume for late season 70.3, my psoas muscles were abused to the point of constant contraction (a chronic tightness that occured subconciously.)
+While drastically increasing my volume for late season 70.3, my psoas muscles were abused to the point of constant contraction (a chronic tightness that occurred subconsciously.)

-I concluded that 40-hours a week sitting at desk and 12+ hours a week running and riding a bike had taken its toll.
+I concluded that 40 hours a week sitting at a desk and 12+ hours a week running and riding a bike had taken their toll.
 Not to mention that I rarely ever focused on proper form and doing drills.